 The President’s FY 2011 budget contains hundreds of billions of dollars in new taxes on energy production and consumption.
 These taxes will result in higher prices at the pump, increased utility bills and less American energy jobs as companies flee the U.S. to avoid these industry crippling taxes.
 The full energy tax booklet is available here.

-One of these changes is repealing the expensing of intangible drilling costs which will result in billions of dollars of new taxes.
+One of these changes is how energy companies accumulating an inventory, a methodology called LIFO.
+This change will result in billions of dollars of new taxes.